fzi-forschungszentrum-informatik/BEMCom/Readme.md

 ## Documentation

-Extensive documentation is provided provided in the [documentation](documentation/Readme.md) folder, please read the [documentation/Readme.md](documentation/Readme.md) file first.
+The extensive online documentation can be found on [bemcom.readthedocs.io](https://bemcom.readthedocs.io/en/latest/index.html).

 ## Contact

 Please open a GitHub issue for any inquiry that relates to the source code.
-Feel free to contact [David Wölfle](https://www.fzi.de/en/about-us/organisation/detail/address/david-woelfle/) directly for all other inquiries.
+Feel free to contact [David Wölfle](https://www.fzi.de/team/david-woelfle/) directly for all other inquiries.

 ## Contributing

 Contributions are welcome!
-Please see the [documented guidelines](documentation/04_contributing.md) before you start developing.
+Please see the [documented guidelines](https://bemcom.readthedocs.io/en/latest/04_contributing.html) before you start developing.